borntofrappe/the-nature-of-code/README.md

 <!-- TODOS
-Particle system demo has a radius of 6, update to 5 -->
+Particle system demo has a radius of 6, update to 5 rename chapter to 05 - Particle System comment out the instruction detailing the number of particle systems add local to this research object oriented programming _and_ multiple inheritance (super) -->

 Starting from a single particle, the idea is to manage multiple entities, in concert.
 A system is useful to simulate fire, smoke, but also flocks of birds.